HTTP-RPC/Kilo/README.md

 ## WebRPCService Class
 The `WebRPCService` class acts as a client-side invocation proxy for web RPC services.
 Internally, it uses an instance of `HttpURLConnection` to send and receive data.
 Requests are submitted via HTTP POST.

-`WebRPCService` provides a single constructor that takes the following three arguments:
+`WebRPCService` provides a single constructor that takes the following arguments:

 * `baseURL` - an instance of `java.net.URL` representing the base URL of the service
 * `executorService` - an instance of `java.util.concurrent.ExecutorService` that will be used to execute service requests